 34. Madonna has never missed the Top 10 with a studio album, and only one didn’t make the Top 5: her self-titled debut, which peaked at 6 when it was reissued as “The First Album” in 1985.

-35. Madonna’s longest gap between studio albums is just short of four years, between Hard Candy (2008) and MDNA (2012), although, in fairness, she did whack out both a greatest hits and a live album in between.
+35. Until recently, Madonna’s longest gap between studio albums was between Hard Candy (April 2008) and MDNA (March 2012), although, in fairness, she did whack out both a greatest hits and a live album in between.
+She's surpassed that now: Rebel Heart was released March 2015, and Madame X is slated for release in June 2019, so four years, three months of waiting and hesitating.

 36. For the first 19 years of her career, Madonna was credited as sole artist on all her singles – she broke that spell with a cameo on Britney’s Me Against the Music in 2002.
 Another of her Number 2 hits.